jonacko/hot-lava-java-turbo/README.md

 Please see commented out code for detail of issues/further amendments needed, but summary is below:

-- TO DO: restyle front 'start' page to lose container box and centralise start button
+- TO DO: restyle front 'start' page to lose container box and centralise start button; move next button to more intuitive place on page
 - TO DO: fix timer issue - add 10s when user answers correctly (currently deducts 10)
 - TO DO: stop game when timer = 0 OR all questions have been answered
 - TO DO: record and display highest timer scores using local storage